Lego Modular Buildings: Natural History Museum (2024)

-Announced on October 30, 2023, and released on December 1, 2023, the Natural History Museum (set number: 10326) is the nineteenth modular building and the largest so far by part count, consisting of 4,014 pieces.
+Announced on 30 October 2023, and released on 1 December 2023, the Natural History Museum (set number: 10326) is the nineteenth modular building and the largest so far by part count, consisting of 4,014 pieces.
 This building is also tied with Assembly Square as the widest modular building, as both sets are 1.5 times wider than the other buildings; dimensions: over 15 in wide and 10 in high.

 The Natural History Museum contains seven minifigures, consisting of a window washer, two museum employees, the museum's curator, and two visitors.

 The building's exterior is colored in olive green and includes a large portico supported by two large pillars, as well as a cherry blossom tree.
 The first floor of the museum contains exhibits on paleontology, including several fossils and a brontosaurus skeleton that extends into the second floor.
 The second floor contains several space-themed exhibits that contain references to the Classic Space theme, as well as displays that reference past Lego themes.
 The roof contains a small office for the museum's curator.

 Tudor Corner (2025)

-To mark the twentieth set in the line, the Tudor Corner (set number: 10350) was announced on December 3, 2024, and released on January 1, 2025, reverting to the previous release schedule after the previous modular building was released in the previous December.
-Based on traditional British and Tudor architecture, the set measures 13 in high, 10 in wide, and 10 in deep and contains 3266 piece,s including eight minifigures.
+To mark the twentieth set in the line, the Tudor Corner (set number: 10350) was announced on 3 December 2024, and released on 1 January 2025, reverting to the previous release schedule after the previous modular building was released in the previous December.
+Based on traditional British and Tudor architecture, the set measures 13 in high, 10 in wide, and 10 in deep and contains 3266 pieces, including eight minifigures.

 The Tudor Corner was one of the first sets to include a Hidden Disabilities Sunflower Lanyard as part of a new initiative to support inclusive play.

+Shopping Street (2026)

+The Shopping Street (set number: 11371) was revealed on 4 December 2025, and released on 1 January 2026.

+The set measures 14 in high, 10 in wide, and 10 in deep and contains 3456 pieces, including seven minifigures: two children with matching band outfits (including a hat bearing the Billund crest, as already seen on the pediment of the Town Hall), their mother, a female carpenter, a furniture mover, the music shop manager and a plumber.

+Layout includes ornate buildings with angled walls, a central alleyway, a fountain plaza, a music shop, a furniture shop and a wood workshop.
+The tallest building's exterior is sand green and white, with a dark blue roof.
+The other building is dark orange and dark tan.